johnhckuo/stock/README.md

 HTTP Method: `DELETE`
 Path: `/users/:user_id/time-slots/:time_slot_id`

+---

 ## Submission
 Your submission should have clear instructions on how to run your code.
 Please put the instruction in a file named `INSTRUCTION.md`.
-You should provide a `docker-compose.yml` file, so the tester can run `docker-compose up -d' to test your application.
+You should provide a `docker-compose.yml` file, so the tester can run `docker-compose up -d` to test your application.

 ## Evaluation